 Where does the FSBR project stand right now?

-As of summer 2021, the FSBR team is working with the Colorado State Land Trust and necessary state, county, and municipal agencies to prepare the project for submission to Jefferson County’s Planning Commission.
+As of fall 2021, the FSBR team is working with necessary state, county, and municipal agencies to prepare the project for submission to Jefferson County’s Planning Commission.
 The public will then have another opportunity to weigh in as the project moves through the Jefferson County approval process.

 How can you get involved?